 How To Apply For Seed Funding

 The information above is for those who are looking for seed funding for a small project or business.
 In order to get seed funding for a large projects there are ways in which this can be done.

 First is to set up an form your company.
 Funders need business information to actually lend money to and it looks more professional that this has already been done, if you can build a website to go with it.
 If you have patents/licensed/agreements this is beneficial and should be submitted to the financiers.
 Another good idea is if you are a shovel ready leisure resort/ real estate project, have an agreement with a hotel chain, let the funders know!

-All lenders who fund large projects ask for fees, there’s only a few circumstances that we have heard of 100% project finance.
-One way this can be done is by asking your bank or the investors to invest in your project say 30% and the 70% through us.
+Nearly all lenders who fund large projects ask project owners to pay fees to pay for bank instruments to fund your project.
+There’s only a few circumstances that we have heard of 100% project finance.
+One way this can be done is by asking your bank or the investors to invest in your project say 20% and the 80% through us.
 Most funders prefer startups to have some “skin in the game”.